EpsilonSolutions/netscaler-command-reference/docs/ns/ns-tcpprofile/ns-tcpprofile.md

 Enable or disable the Nagle algorithm on TCP connections.

 <b>ackOnPush</b>
-Send immediate positive acknowledgement (ACK) on receipt of TCP packets when doing Web 2.0 PUSH.
+Send immediate positive acknowledgement (ACK) on receipt of TCP packets with PUSH flag.

 <b>mss</b>
 Maximum Segment Size(MSS) to use for TCP Connection(0 forces use of global setting)